BE-3: History

 As of December 2013, the engine had "demonstrated more than 160 starts and 9100 s of operation at Blue Origin's test facility near Van Horn, Texas."
 Additional testing of the BE-3 was completed in 2014, with the engine "simulating a sub-scale booster suborbital mission duty cycle."
 Test stand testing of the engine was completed by April 2015, with over 450 engine firings and a cumulative engine test time of over 500 minutes.
 Blue Origin stated it would make the first test flight of its New Shepard vehicle later in 2015, with the BE-3PM engine.

 In the event, Blue Origin made the first flight test of the BE-3PM engine on the New Shepard suborbital vehicle before the month was out, flying a boost profile to 93500 m altitude on 29 April 2015.

 In April 2015, United Launch Alliance (ULA) was considering the BE-3 for use in a new second stage, the Advanced Cryogenic Evolved Stage (ACES), which was planned to become the primary upper stage for ULA's Vulcan orbital launch vehicle in the 2020s.
 The Vulcan was planned to begin orbital flights in 2019 with an existing Centaur upper stage, and was considering three engines from various manufacturers for the ACES stage which would putatively begin flight in 2023, with selection expected before 2019.

 While development of a sea-level version of the engine, BE-3PM, was completed and fully qualified by early 2015, Blue Origin said then that they intend to develop a vacuum version of the engine to operate in space.

 In January 2016, the US Air Force provided partial development funding to Orbital ATK to develop an extendable nozzle for the Blue Origin BE-3U.

-On 20 July, 2021, the engine design was used in its first crewed flight of the New Shepard.
+On 20 July 2021, the engine design was used in its first crewed flight of the New Shepard.

-On September 12, 2022, New Shepard 3 with RSS H.G.
+On 12 September 2022, New Shepard 3 with RSS H.G.
 Wells capsule suffered an un-contained engine failure that resulted in the triggering of a launch abort and the loss of the vehicle.

+On 16 January 2025, a variant of the engine was used in its inaugural orbital flight of the New Glenn.